kmlawson/skills-in-transnational-history/seminars.md

 **Preparation**

-1. Attempt to download and install [R](https://www.r-project.org/) and the free [R Studio Desktop OpenSource License](https://www.rstudio.com/products/rstudio/download/).
-2. Please install a good text editor that can support regular expressions.
-Some straightforward text editors that include support for regular expressions include [Atom](https://atom.io/), [Sublime Text](https://www.sublimetext.com/), and [Brackets](http://brackets.io/).
-All of them support regular expressions.
-There is a significant learning curve, but I am personally a big fan of the powerful tool [VIM](https://www.vim.org/) (Mac OS X users see also [MacVim](https://github.com/macvim-dev) and [VimR](http://vimr.org/)).
-Its popular rival (the two of them have been battling it out among geeks since the 1970s) is [Emacs](https://www.gnu.org/software/emacs/).
+1. Please install a good text editor that can support regular expressions.
+You can download the free Microsoft [Visual Studio Code](https://code.visualstudio.com/) available for Mac, Windows, and Linux.
+There is a significant learning curve, but if you want to go full scale 1970s classic editing power, I am personally a daily user of (and this handbook was composed in) the powerful tool [VIM](https://www.vim.org/) (Mac OS X users see also [MacVim](https://github.com/macvim-dev) and [VimR](http://vimr.org/)).
+Its bitter arch-enemy (the two of them have been battling it out for supremacy in the geek community since 1976) is [Emacs](https://www.gnu.org/software/emacs/).
-4. Optional: Install [Tesseract](https://github.com/tesseract-ocr/tesseract/wiki).
+2. Optional: Install [Tesseract](https://github.com/tesseract-ocr/tesseract/wiki).
 This can be done easily via [HomeBrew](https://brew.sh/) on OS X, or the package manager if you will be using your VirtualBox as per instructions on the Tesseract github page.
 There is also a windows installation but I'm not familiar with its use.
-5. In class we will work though the [Interactive Tutorial](https://regexone.com/) for regular expressions, but give it a try before coming to class.
-Read two somewhat silly examples of using regular expressions here: [Reformatting Confucius with Regular Expressions](https://www.chronicle.com/blogs/profhacker/reformatting-confucius-with-regular-expressions/38596) and [Finding the Women of Heimskringla with Regular Expressions](https://www.chronicle.com/blogs/profhacker/finding-the-women-of-heimskringla-with-regular-expressions/38631)
+3. In class we will work though the [Interactive Tutorial](https://regexone.com/) for regular expressions, but give it a try before coming to class.
+Read two somewhat silly examples of using regular expressions here: [Reformatting Confucius with Regular Expressions](https://web.archive.org/web/20160610173753/https://www.chronicle.com/blogs/profhacker/reformatting-confucius-with-regular-expressions/38596) and [Finding the Women of Heimskringla with Regular Expressions](https://web.archive.org/web/20160610052659/https://www.chronicle.com/blogs/profhacker/finding-the-women-of-heimskringla-with-regular-expressions/38631)
-6. If you get the hang of regular expressions before class, try [Regex Crossword](https://regexcrossword.com/) (This only works in Safari and Chrome for me, try a different browser if it doesn't work for you).
+4. If you get the hang of regular expressions before class, try [Regex Crossword](https://regexcrossword.com/) (This only works in Safari and Chrome for me, try a different browser if it doesn't work for you).
-7. There is very little required reading today.
+5. There is very little required reading today.
 Take advantage of this time to work on your mapping project, due after independent learning week.
-8. By this week, please have completed at least the Introduction to R course on DataCamp.
+6. By this week, please have completed at least the Introduction to R course on DataCamp.

 **Reading**